carl-mc/LEDA/README.md

 method `LEDA$prepare_newlink_table()` one can access automatically generated suggestions to which language node(s) a particular group may link.
-These suggestions are generated via a fuzzy string match of a group's name to the names of (1) language nodes themselves, and (2) the names of ethnic groups already matched to the language tree.
+These suggestions are generated via a fuzzy string match of a group’s name to the names of (1) language nodes themselves, and (2) the names of ethnic groups already matched to the language tree.
 Thus, with every additional list of ethnic groups added to the data, linking new ones to the language tree becomes easier.